 Will other French cities introduce Crit’Air?

 It’s highly likely they will.
 A total of 22 French cities and towns are considering joining Crit’Air.
-These include some of the largest, such as Avignon, Bordeaux, Dijon, Rouen, Strasbourg and Toulouse.
+These include some of the largest, such as Avignon, Bordeaux, Dijon and Rouen.

 What other steps might they take?